ddsouz5/bioinf-notes/README.md

         Bowtie2 2.1.0: bowtie2 --local -p 8 -q --phred33 -D 20 -R 3 -N 0 -L 8 -i S,1,0.50

         Novoalign 3.00.05: novoalign -a TGGAATTCTCGGGT GCCA AGG -l 15 -t 30 -r A

+- Get reference fasta from mirbase (then filter for organism) or should be in folder for organism downloaded from iGenome collection

+Build reference with bowtie

+    bowtie2-build mature_hsa.fa mature_hsa

+Bowtie2 Local Alignment

+  - We would like to use an alignment strategy that can intelligently ignore the parts that won't align to a reference (the 'adapter') and align correctly the parts that align well.
+This is called a 'local' alignment, in contrast to a 'global' alignment, which would count the 'mismatches' in the adapter against the alignment score.
+Bowtie2 is a local-alignment-capable aligner

+            bowtie2 --local -N 1 -L 16 -x mirbase/mature_hsa -U human_mirnaseq.fastq.gz -S human_mirnaseq.sam

+miRNA Profiling with SAMTools

+  - Because each contig in our reference is a feature, we do not need a true annotation to quantify our miRNAs.
+Instead, we just need to count how many reads aligned to each contig, and sort them accordingly.
+Samtools has a simple utility called idxstats that reports exactly this.
+The following commands will produce this information by converting the SAM file to BAM, sorting and indexing it, then running idxstats:

+            samtools view -bS human_mirnaseq.sam > human_mirnaseq.bam
+            samtools sort human_mirnaseq.bam human_mirnaseq.sorted
+            samtools index human_mirnaseq.sorted.bam
+            samtools idxstats human_mirnaseq.sorted.bam > idxstats.txt

+  - look at the top ten most abundant miRNAs

+            sort -r -n -k 3 idxstats.txt | head

 ## Redirect output of a command to a file